M-Java86/M-java86/README.md

 * Spend 5-6 hours a week doing Code-Alongs
 * Read:newspaper: Dev and UI articles daily
-* Workout:weight_lifting_man: 3 days in a row and take a day break
+* Workout:🏃🏾‍♀️: 3 days in a row and take a day break
 * Compeleting unfinished projects:
 * Adapting the minimalism life style
 * 🔜